xjunko/Yuzumi/README.md

 ## Setting up (server)
 * Install the necessary python packages with `pip install -r requirements.txt` or `python3 -m pip install -r requirements.txt`
 * Copy `config.sample.py` and name it `config.py`
-* Edit `config.py`, [osu!api](https://old.ppy.sh/) (optional unless you're using pp system)
+* Edit `config.py`, [osu!api](https://old.ppy.sh/p/api) (optional unless you're using pp system)
 * That's it.
 You can setup nginx and those web stuff if you want.

 ## Setting up (client)
 There's two way of doing this, hosts and modified .apk.
-If you only want to use Yuzumi as a score server and nothing else then go with hosts
+If you're testing the server then I recommend you to use the Hosts method.

 ### Hosts
 * Install [Hosts Go](https://play.google.com/store/apps/details?id=dns.hosts.server.change&hl=en&gl=US) from Google Play or other site